veelenga/veelenga.github.io/_posts/2025-10-05-the-learning-loop.markdown

 This leads to building anything while understanding nothing.
 It works until complexity arises, then there's no foundation to solve real problems.

 This is why AI demands a new step: **Reflect**.
 The deliberate pause that transforms speed into real understanding.

+> **Note:** Reflection isn't new.
+Learning science calls it [metacognition](https://en.wikipedia.org/wiki/Metacognition) or [deliberate practice](https://en.wikipedia.org/wiki/Practice_(learning_method)#Deliberate_practice) with reflection.
+Experienced developers already do this naturally.
+What's new is making it explicit and essential in the AI era, where speed can easily replace depth.

-Reflection means analyzing the decisions:
+Reflection in this context means analyzing the decisions:

 **Design Choices:**
 - Why was the code structured this way?